386er/capstone/proposal.md

 1. Are all the resources used for this project correctly cited and referenced?

 [1] M. Tavallaee, E. Bagheri, W. Lu, and A. Ghorbani, “A Detailed Analysis of the KDD CUP 99 Data Set,” Submitted to Second IEEE Symposium on Computational Intelligence for Security and Defense Applications (CISDA), 2009.

+[2] H. Debar; M. Becker; D. Siboni, "A Neural Network Component for an Intrusion Detection System", Proceeding SP '92 Proceedings of the 1992 IEEE Symposium on Security and Privacy, 1992